0x70da/0x70da.github.io/_posts/2025-10-16-bypass-guest-invite.md

 {"user_id":"{user_id}","team_id":"{team_id}"}
 ```
-but this request work if the member has permission to add members, so the one that came to my mind is changing the `user_id` of member user to id of Guest user, now i send the request and i observed that the request succeeded and the Guest was added to the team, even though the Member did not have the `invite_guest` permission.
+but this request work to add members and it requires `add_members` permission, so the one that came to my mind is tring to add guests via this request,and i changed the `user_id` of member user to id of Guest user, now i send the request and i observed that the request succeeded and the Guest was added to the team, even though the Member did not have the `invite_guest` permission.
 This shows a server side permission check was missing for that path.

 ---